 Music Therapy is an allied health profession practiced in over 40 countries around the world.
 In Australia, music therapy is recognised by the Allied Health Professions Australia (AHPA), the national peak body for Allied Health Professions.
 To practice music therapy in Australia you must be registered with the Australian Music Therapy Association (AMTA), abide by AMTA’s code of ethics and maintain regular continuing professional development.
 Music therapy has been recognised by the National Disability Insurance Scheme for inclusion under the support cluster of ‘Capacity Building’ supports and under this, Improved Daily Living (‘Early Childhood Supports’ and ‘Therapeutic Supports’) – to facilitate functional improvement through adjustment, adaptation and building capacity to participate in the broader community.

-Music Therapists from NMTSB are Registered Music Therapists (RMTs) with the AMTA, hold a Masters of Music Therapy degree and hold additional training in Neurologic Music Therapy (NMT).
+Rebecca Eager is a Registered Music Therapists (RMT) with a Masters of Music Therapy degree and additional training in Neurologic Music Therapy (NMT).
 NMT uses specific standardised techniques based on the neuroscience research of music perception and production to work on areas of sensorimotor skills, communication and cognition.
-In other words we use music as a tool to meet non-musical goals to help individuals to become more independent and further engage in their community.
-All therapists from NMTSB are Registered providers with NDIS.
+In other words NMT’s use music as a tool to meet non-musical goals to help individuals to become more independent and further engage in their community.